apache/activemq-artemis/docs/user-manual/en/core-bridges.md

 # Core Bridges

-The function of a bridge is to consume messages from a source queue, and forward them to a target address, typically on a different Apache ActiveMQ server.
+The function of a bridge is to consume messages from a source queue, and forward them to a target address, typically on a different Apache ActiveMQ Artemis server.

 The source and target servers do not have to be in the same cluster